oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 ##### `preserveWebhook`
 Specifies whether the existing conversion webhook deployment should be preserved (not removed) when the release is uninstalled using `helm uninstall`.
 By default, the `helm uninstall` removes both the webhook and the operator installation.
 If set to `true`, the `helm uninstall` command will skip removing the webhook installation.
+Ignored when `webhookOnly` is set to `true`.

 Defaults to `false`.